 Tylecodon is a genus of about 45 species of succulent plants in the family Crassulaceae, restricted to the winter rainfall region of South Africa and Namibia.
 They occur quite abundantly in habitats that vary from the rocky coastal shores, rock crevices in mountainous terrain, and sandy, hilly terrain.

 Tylecodons range in size from the giant Tylecodon paniculatus, up to 8.2 feet (2.5 m) tall, to the miniatures like Tylecodon occultans, which rarely gets more than an inch (2.5 cm) above ground.
 In habitat, Tylecodons are deciduous, losing their leaves in summer, while Cotyledons are evergreen.
 In cultivation, it is usually but not always the same and depends somewhat on cultivation practices.
 The leaves may persist longer on the plants if they are watered.
 Tylecodons have spirally arranged leaves, while Cotyledons have leaves arranged in opposite pairs.
 Flowers appear in the spring or summer after the plants shed their leaves.
 There are a few geophytic Tylecodon species.
 They protect themselves hidden underground from animals and drought during the dry season.

 Growing Conditions for Tylecodon

 Tylecodons can easily be grown outdoors in winter rainfall, warm to temperate regions where frost is not severe.
 The dwarf species are better for growing in pots, as an indoor or greenhouse plant.

 General Care for Tylecodon

-As winter is the growing season, Tylecodons require careful watering during the winter until the spring.
-Get the soil wet and then wait until it is dry before watering again.
-In the summer, reduce watering to once per month.
+As winter growers, Tylecodons require careful watering during winter and spring.
+Get the soil wet, and then wait until it is dry before watering again.
+In summer, reduce watering to once per month.

 Use liquid fertilizer for cacti and other succulents during the winter months.